owhite/MESC_brain_board/DOCS/hardware.md

 * Output via SPI, PWM, or ABI
 * Provides absolute angle, ideal for FOC and position tracking

+When programming the board be sure to do it at +5V over I2C.
 Suppose you bought a MT6701 board and you wanted to figure the mode it is set in.
 Use this:
 ```
 #include <Wire.h>